Emotional Abuse » Nash and Franciskato Law Firm

 Legal Help for Nursing Home Abuse Victims

-Like many families, you rely on the staff at nursing homes, assisted care facilities and even in-home care to provide proper care for your elderly family member.
-Sometimes emotional abuse from the staff is unintentional; other times, it can be very intentional.
-If you believe that your elderly loved one is suffering emotional abuse at the hands of his or her caregivers, the first step is to relocate him or her to a safer environment then seek legal guidance.
+Many families rely on the staff at nursing homes, assisted care facilities, and in-home care providers to offer proper care for their elderly family members.
+Emotional abuse can sometimes be unintentional; other times, it may be very intentional.
+If you believe your elderly loved one is suffering emotional abuse from caregivers, the first step is to relocate them to a safer environment and then seek legal guidance.

 In the Kansas City area, the attorneys at Nash & Franciskato are experienced in recovering financial compensation for medical expenses, pain and suffering, and emotional trauma.
 We are your advocates and the voice for your elderly family member, fighting to stop his or her pain and suffering.
 We bring: